 Any human endeavor produces waste, whether you cook a meal, drive a car, or wash your clothes.
 Any form of energy production creates waste too, whether we use coal, solar, wind, gas or nuclear energy.
 Waste is simply part of living, and the only way to deal with it, is to find solutions for the challenge.

 In the nuclear science and technology industry, waste comes from different activities.
-It arises from the use of radioisotopes in medicine, in research, and in agriculture; it arises as a byproduct of the generation of electricity through nuclear fuels, from the use of sources in manufacturing processes and more.
+It arises from the use of radioisotopes in medicine, in research, in agriculture in manufacturing, as a byproduct of the generation of electricity through nuclear fuels, and more.

 DID YOU KNOW?